O-mkar/Feedback-Animation-Swift/README.md

 # Feedback Animation
 This project is inspired from <a href="https://dribbble.com/blabus"> Bill Labus </a> <a href="http://labus.me/projects/feedback" >Feedback Animation </a>.
-If you find anything missing or needs imporvement please contribute 🙂.
+If you find anything missing or needs improvement please contribute 🙂.

 How it works
 -----